briggsprashar/sports_metric_analysis/Project.md

 **Interpretation:** "Gender as a moderator" visual clearly shows that between both basketball teams, Total Distance is almost the same, and women have a higher speed max.
 Gender as a moderator plays a role.
 - However, it is also seen that in Speed Max line plot in 3.1.1 above, between April 2025 and July 2025 male players had considerably more Speed Max tests than female players.
 Could this be the reason that women players have a higher Speed Max?
 - The exact same exact case happens in Total Distance lie plot in 3.1.1 above, where between between April 2025 and July 2025 male players had considerably more Total Distance tests than female players.
 Could this be the reason that women players almost similar Total Distance results?
 - Were the results in both Total Distance and Speed Max skewed by the more testing frequency of male players in the 4 month period?

+<sub>^<sub> Refer to `part3.2_viz_comparison.ipynb` for all visualizations and full analysis

 <br />